“Crisis at the Border: Shifting Policy in a Country of Immigrants”

 From zero tolerance and separation of families to harsh rhetoric likening some immigrants to “animals,” America’s current approach to immigration has sent shock waves through both sides of the Rio Grande.
-Now a country built on the shoulders of immigrants is deeply divided on how to stem the crisis.
-Join acclaimed journalist María Elena Salinas as she talks with a Ford School policy expert and reporters who have covered both sides of the U.S.- Mexico border and the complex web of issues driving the current immigration debate.
+Now a country built on the shoulders of immigrants is deeply divided on how to stem the current crisis.
+Join acclaimed journalist María Elena Salinas as she talks with a Ford School policy expert and reporters who have covered both sides of the U.S.- Mexico border and the complex web of issues driving the immigration debate.

 - Ann Lin is an associate professor of public policy in the Gerald R. Ford School of Public Policy at the University of Michigan.
 She teaches courses on public policy implementation, gender and politics, qualitative research methods and immigration.
 Lin is currently studying potential immigration policies and the beliefs of American immigrants, with a special focus on Arab Americans.